nextcloud-releases/all-in-one/readme.md

 ### How to enable hardware-transcoding for Nextcloud?
 ⚠️⚠️⚠️ Warning: this only works if the `/dev/dri` device is present on the host!
 If it does not exists on your host, don't proceed as otherwise the Nextcloud container will fail to start!
 If you are unsure about this, better do not proceed with the instructions below.

 The [memories app](https://apps.nextcloud.com/apps/memories) allows to enable hardware transcoding for videos.
 In order to use that, you need to add `--env NEXTCLOUD_ENABLE_DRI_DEVICE=true` to the docker run command of the mastercontainer (but before the last line `nextcloud/all-in-one:latest`!
 If it was started already, you will need to stop the mastercontainer, remove it (no data will be lost) and recreate it using the docker run command that you initially used) which will mount the `/dev/dri` device into the container.
-Additionally, you need to add required packets to the Nextcloud container by using [this feature](https://github.com/nextcloud/all-in-one#how-to-add-os-packages-permanently-to-the-nextcloud-container) and adding the required Alpine packages that are documented [here](https://memories.gallery/hw-transcoding/#va-api).
+There is now a community container which allows to easily add the transcoding container of Memories to AIO: https://github.com/nextcloud/all-in-one/tree/main/community-containers/memories

 ### How to keep disabled apps?
 In certain situations you might want to keep Nextcloud apps that are disabled in the AIO interface and not uninstall them if they should be installed in Nextcloud.
 You can do so by adding `--env NEXTCLOUD_KEEP_DISABLED_APPS=true` to the docker run command of the mastercontainer (but before the last line `nextcloud/all-in-one:latest`!
 If it was started already, you will need to stop the mastercontainer, remove it (no data will be lost) and recreate it using the docker run command that you initially used). ⚠️⚠️⚠️ **Warning** doing this might cause unintended problems in Nextcloud if an app that requires an external dependency is still installed but the external dependency not for example.